 Each UWM college/school has a department structure, with the number of departments varying by college/school.
 CGS will have three departments: Arts & Humanities, Social Sciences & Business, and Mathematics & Natural Sciences.
 Through elections, these inter-disciplinary departments recently recommended chairs, which will be recommended by the interim CGS dean to the Provost.
 Departments oversee academics, staffing, and assessment standards and quality.

-How will consolidating with UW‐Waukesha and UW‐Washington County affect UWM’s access mission?
+How will the consolidation with two other campuses affect UWM’s access mission?

 UWM will continue its dual research and access mission.
 Restructuring with the two-year campuses will only strengthen UWM’s access mission.